Mélodrame synthétisé par apprentissage audio-visuel (extrait)

 Jérôme Grivel & Cédric Févotte © 2015

-The video is an extract from the work of art "Melodrama synthesised by audio-visual machine learning" by French visual artist & musician Jérôme Grivel and signal processing scientist Cédric Févotte (CNRS).
+The video is an extract from the work of art "Melodrama synthesised by audio-visual machine learning" by French visual artist & musician Jérôme Grivel and data scientist Cédric Févotte (CNRS).
 They wished to question the idea of mathematical synesthesia and therefore of the relationship between physiognomical and artificial senses.

 For that purpose, they have produced a computer-generated movie driven by music, based on the audio-visual analysis of a collection of movie excerpts.
 More precisely, they have developed a computer program that can identify and extract audio-visual patterns from the movies, in a so-called training stage.
 In a second stage, the patterns can be used to generate a visual stream from a given arbitrary audio input.